jacek9520@gmail.com

 Western Civilization and Time – synopsis of the book (2018)

-[in English] Western civilization challenges death.
-It does so with no fanfare, but patiently, persistently, step by step.
-That phenomenon has been the result of the process of transformation of time into one of our critical values, lasting several hundred years.
-Time as a value can be seen in the cult of speed, in the cult of youth and the demand to live longer and longer.
-There are no other priorities that increase their share in GDP just as quickly.
-In the world, so preoccupied with mundane matters, priorities to act ever faster and to live ever longer, transcend over our everyday secular horizon as they haven’t got any boundary.
-Unless in eternity.
+[in English] New translation.
+Western civilization is challenging death—not with fanfare, but patiently, persistently, and step by step.
+This phenomenon is the result of a centuries-long transformation of time into one of our core values.
+Time as a value is reflected in the cult of speed, the cult of youth, and the growing demand for ever longer lives.
+Few other priorities are increasing their share of GDP at such a rapid pace.
+In a world so preoccupied with mundane concerns, the priorities of acting faster and living longer transcend our everyday secular horizon, seemingly without limits—except perhaps in eternity.

 Church and Christianity in the making of the European identity (2013)